 And so have all the courses I've taken.
 All the books and articles I've read.
 All the poultry shows I've attended.
 All the experts I've learned from.

 It's not hard.
 It doesn't matter where you live, or whether your home is a castle or a caravan.
 It doesn't matter if you're very rich or struggling to make ends meet.
-It doesn't matter if you're seven or seventy.
+It doesn't matter if you're eight or eighty.

 I've been there.
 I know what it's like.